jonathanulco/laurakalbag-dot-com/content/posts/labels-in-input-fields-arent-such-a-good-idea/index.md

 Example:

-{{< imgsrcset title="a form field where the label is shown inside the text input field" alt="a form field where the label is shown inside the text input field" src="Screen-shot-2011-05-27-at-16.48.49.png" >}}
+{{< img title="a form field where the label is shown inside the text input field" alt="a form field where the label is shown inside the text input field" src="Screen-shot-2011-05-27-at-16.48.49.png" >}}

 ## There might be some pros